Phil Anselmo: 2016 Dimebash incident

 On January 22, 2016, an intoxicated Anselmo ended the "Dimebash" Dimebag Darrell tribute show by giving a Nazi salute and screaming the words "white power" to the crowd.
 The incident was captured by an audience member's cell phone camera and the video was posted on YouTube.
 Anselmo later claimed that it was an in-jest reference to drinking white wine.
+This was disputed by Machine Head frontman Robb Flynn, who claimed in a YouTube video that Anselmo had been drinking Beck's at the time.

 Despite initially refusing to apologize, he later retracted this statement and said it "was ugly, it was uncalled for and anybody who knows me and my true nature knows that I don't believe in any of that.
 I'm a thousand percent apologetic to anyone who took offense to what I said, cause you should've taken offense to what I said."

-In an interview with Eddie Trunk on Sirius XM on December 15, 2016, Anselmo claimed he was being taunted throughout the show by "two or three little hecklers" who were standing near the stage.
+In an interview with Eddie Trunk on SiriusXM on December 15, 2016, Anselmo claimed he was being taunted throughout the show by "two or three little hecklers" who were standing near the stage.
 He stated that the hecklers called him all sorts of names throughout the show, and by the end he had lost his patience.
 Of the show Anselmo said, "When people start screaming 'racist' over and over and over and over again at me, what I did was show them exactly what [...] the ugliest possible thing I could think of at the time was."
 He also noted that when Scott Ian asked him to donate to Simon Wiesenthal Center, a Jewish human rights organization, he did so immediately.

 In January 2023, the reformed Pantera was dropped from the German Rock am Ring and Rock im Park festivals due to Anselmo's past behavior.
 Pantera's concert in Austria scheduled for May 31, 2023, was also canceled following an outcry over his previous remarks.
 Despite these incidents, Pantera are slated to play three shows in Germany in 2025 on their UK/EU 2025 tour.